-In accordance with NI 43-101 guidelines, SRK visited the Bomboré Gold Project between June 26 and 28, 2008 and again between August 10 and 13, 2011.
+In accordance with NI 43-101 guidelines, RPA visited the Bomboré Gold Project between June 2014 and October 2015.
 All aspects that could materially impact the integrity of the resource estimate were reviewed with Orezone staff.
-SRK was given full access to project data and was able to interview exploration staff to ascertain exploration procedures and protocols.
+RPA was given full access to project data and was able to interview exploration staff to ascertain exploration procedures and protocols.

-Orezone made available to SRK three updated Gemcom databases for the South, North and Southeast areas containing all electronic data accumulated on the Bomboré Gold Project.
-SRK conducted a series of routine verifications to ensure the reliability of the electronic data provided by Orezone.
+Orezone made available to RPA four updated Surpac databases for the South, North, P16 and P17 areas containing all electronic data accumulated on the Bomboré Gold Project.
+RPA conducted a series of routine verifications to ensure the reliability of the electronic data provided by Orezone.

-SRK analyzed the raw analytical quality control data accumulated by Orezone.
+RPA analyzed the raw analytical quality control data accumulated by Orezone.
 Control samples (blanks and standards) were summarized on time series plots to highlight the performance of the control samples.
 Paired data (field and pulp duplicates and check assays) were analyzed using bias charts, quantile-quantile, and relative precision plots.
-In the opinion of SRK, the results of the analytical quality control data received from ALS, SGS, and BIGS are sufficiently reliable for the purpose of resource estimation.
+In the opinion of RPA, the results of the analytical quality control data received from ALS, SGS, and BIGS are sufficiently reliable for the purpose of resource estimation.

-Mineral Resources and Mineral Reserve Estimates
+Mineral Resources and Mineral Reserve Estimate